DamianWimberly/post-install-config/README.md

 🔷 ***Decide Who Can Create Tickets***

 - Navigate to **Admin Panel** → **Settings** → **User Settings**.
-  - For learning purposes, uncheck **Unregistered users can create tickets**.
+- For learning purposes, uncheck **"Require registration and login to create tickets."**

-  - Enable **Registration Required** to restrict ticket creation to registered users.
+  - *For lab purposes, we want "anyone" to be able to create a ticket.*

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>